MrColorado35/aikidoderby/README.md

 ### Existing features:
-    -gallery with the modals, hopefully more attractive than other ways;
+- gallery with the modals, hopefully more attractive than other ways;
-    -responsive design, that works and looks good on all various types of the equipment;
+- responsive design, that works and looks good on all various types of the equipment;
-    -fully functional nav panel, that adjust to the size of the screen;
+- fully functional nav panel, that adjust to the size of the screen;

 ### Features Left to Implement:
-    -form from the contact page to send the messages straight to the sensei;
+- form from the contact page to send the messages straight to the sensei;
-    -some slow-motion videos to be embedded to the gallery page (the one I was trying to add recently does not work);
+- some slow-motion videos to be embedded to the gallery page (the one I was trying to add recently does not work);
-    -as we've got the Club T-shirts, it could be good idea to provide option of buying them through our website, (after I learn how to make it), as it will benefit the club.
+- as we've got the Club T-shirts, it could be good idea to provide option of buying them through our website, (after I learn how to make it), as it will benefit the club.

-##Technologies Used:
+## Technologies Used:

-    -HTML5 -            I used it to create the core of my website;
+    - HTML5 -            I used it to create the core of my website;

-    -CSS3 -             I used it to style it;
+    - CSS3 -             I used it to style it;

-    -GitHub -           Provides me the enviroment to work within;
+    - GitHub -           Provides me the enviroment to work within;

     - Bootstrap 4.4 -   I used it to provide responsive Navigation and the Gallery page;

     - Fontawesome -     They provide the icons for the links in footer section on each page, also the "smiling faces" icon that I used in two other places across the page comes from there;

-   -JQuery -            That was used as a part of the bootstrap, to help with responsivness of my nav-bar;
+    - JQuery -            That was used as a part of the bootstrap, to help with responsivness of my nav-bar;

-##Testing
+## Testing

     During the proccess of creation of my first website, I was constantly testing it's functionality.
     My main worry in this subject was to make it responsive, as many users may visit it through their phones.